saeyslab/synthspot/README.md

 Status](https://codecov.io/gh/browaeysrobin/synthvisium/branch/master/graph/badge.svg?token=MIOIRFJDQN)](https://codecov.io/gh/browaeysrobin/synthvisium)
 <!-- badges: end -->

-**synthvisium: an R package to generate synthetic Visium-like spot data by generating artificial mixtures of cells from input scRNAseq data.**
+**synthspot: an R package to generate synthetic Visium-like spot data by generating artificial mixtures of cells from input scRNAseq data.**
 The goal of this package is to give users the possibilities to generate different types of synthetic data for evaluation of spot deconvolution